Multi-state Practice & FAQs

 Is National Registry required for the EMS Compact Privilege to Practice?

-No. There is not a requirement for individual EMS Personnel to have or maintain National Registry certification.
-However, states participating in the EMS Compact are required to use the National Registry certification as a prerequisite for applicants seeking initial (new) state EMS licensure.
+No. There is no requirement for individual EMS Personnel to have or maintain National Registry certification.
+However, states participating in the EMS Compact must use the National Registry certification as a prerequisite for applicants seeking initial (new) state EMS licensure.

-Only EMS personnel who have a license issued by an EMS Compact state are eligible for the multistate Privilege to Practice.
+Only EMS personnel with a license issued by an EMS Compact state are eligible for the multistate Privilege to Practice.

 What are the requirements for the Privilege to Practice?